 We don’t do ourselves any favors when we try to deny that heartbreak.
 I resist the idea that we can gloss over our problems or concerns, or that anyone is doing life better than anyone else.
 There isn’t a formula, algorithm or app in the world that can tell you how to be human.

 HR Tech Issues.
 Solved.

 Self-proclaimed professional bon vivant.
-Teacher by trade.
+Middle school Writing teacher.
 NYC is where I hang my hat.
 This is what's on my mind.

 arts, culture, music

 A special kind of marketing.

 99% Humble, 1% Brag

 You might have attention, but will that change anything?